Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-The theory of relativity shows that the relativity of simultaneity, which is a most fundamental relativistic kinematics effect, is related with extended relativistic objects.
-But up to 21 st century there were no macroscopic objects possessing relativistic velocities, and there was a general belief that only microscopic particles in experiments can travel at velocities close to that of light.
-The 2010s saw a rapid development of new laser light sources in the X-ray wavelength range.
-An X-ray free electron laser (XFEL) is an example where improvements in accelerator technology makes it possible to develop ultrarelativistic macroscopic objects with an internal structure (modulated electron bunches), and the relativistic kinematics plays an essential role in their description.
+The theory of relativity demonstrates that the relativity of simultaneity—a fundamental effect of relativistic kinematics—is closely linked to extended relativistic objects.
+Until the 21st century, no macroscopic objects were known to travel at relativistic speeds, and it was widely believed that only microscopic particles in experiments could reach velocities close to the speed of light.
+However, the 2010s saw rapid advancements in laser light sources in the X-ray wavelength range.
+An X-ray free electron laser (XFEL) is an example where improvements in accelerator technology make it possible to develop ultrarelativistic macroscopic objects with an internal structure (modulated electron bunches), and the relativistic kinematics plays an essential role in their description.

-In Chapter 14 we present a critical reexamination of existing XFEL theory.
-It is mainly addressed to readers with limiting knowledge of accelerator physics.
-We study the production of coherent undulator radiation by modulated ultrarelativistic electron beam.
-Fortunately, the principle of production of coherent undulator radiation does not require specific knowledge of undulator radiation theory presented in the Chapter 13 and can be explained in a very simple way.
-Relativistic kinematics enters XFEL physics in a most fundamental way through the rotation of the modulation wavefront, which, in ultrarelativistic approximation, is closely associated to the relativity of simultaneity.
-When the trajectories of particles calculated in the Lorentz reference frame (i.e. an inertial frame where Einstein synchronization procedure is used to assign values to the time coordinate) they must include relativistic kinematics effects such as relativity of simultaneity.
-In the ultrarelativistic asymptote, the orientation of the modulation wavefront, i.e the orientation of the plane of simultaneity, is always perpendicular to the electron beam velocity when the evolution of the modulated electron beam is treated using Lorentz coordinates.
+In Chapter 22, we critically reexamine existing XFEL theory, particularly for readers with limited knowledge of accelerator physics.
+We focus on the production of coherent undulator radiation by a modulated ultrarelativistic electron beam.
+Fortunately, understanding this process does not require prior knowledge of undulator radiation theory from Chapter 21, as it can be explained in a straightforward manner.
+Relativistic kinematics plays a fundamental role in XFEL physics, particularly through the rotation of the modulation wavefront, which, in the ultrarelativistic approximation, is closely linked to the relativity of simultaneity.
+When particle trajectories are analyzed in a Lorentz reference frame—an inertial frame where time coordinates are assigned using the Einstein synchronization procedure—relativistic kinematic effects, such as the relativity of simultaneity, must be considered.
+In the ultrarelativistic limit, the orientation of the modulation wavefront, i.e. the orientation of the plane of simultaneity, is always perpendicular to the electron beam velocity when the evolution of the beam's evolution is described using Lorentz coordinates.